Tag: salad

 Instructions

-• Mix all of the ingredients together.
-Set in the refrigerator for a couple hours before serving.
+• Mix all of the dressing ingredients together.